Maggie Cheung: 1996–2004: International prominence

-Then she returned to the set, but began to carefully select the co-productions and directors.
+Then, she returned to the set, but began to carefully select the co-productions and directors.
 After taking a break in 1994, Cheung returned to film Olivier Assayas' Irma Vep (1996), which helped her break into the international scene.The film was shortlisted for the Un Certain Regard section of the Cannes Film Festival.
 That same year, she won further acclaim for her work in the romantic film Comrades: Almost a Love Story, in which she played one of a pair of lovers kept apart for ten years by fate.
 With this film, she won the Golden Horse Award in Taiwan, the Hong Kong Film Awards and the Best Actress in the Asia-Pacific Film Festival.
 The film was selected as a classic unit of Venice Film Festival in 2013.

 In 1997, she made her first English-language film in Wayne Wang's Chinese Box (1997).
 Cast as a mysterious young woman named Jean, Cheung held her own alongside the more internationally well-established stars, Jeremy Irons and Gong Li.
 The film was shortlisted for the Venice Film Festival and won the Best Music Award.

 After her 1998 marriage to Olivier Assayas, Cheung stayed mainly in France.
 In the same year, she won the Best Actress Award at the Hong Kong Film Awards for the fourth time for her performance in the film The Soong Sisters (1997).
 She returned to Hong Kong to film In the Mood for Love (2000), which won critical acclaim and a fourth Taiwanese Golden Horse Award for Best Leading Actress for Cheung.
-Won the Best Actress Award at the Hong Kong Film Awards for the fifth time.
-The film was shortlisted in the main competition unit of Cannes Film Festival, and won the French film César Awards, the German film Laura Award and the best foreign language film.
-British Academy Film Awards, David di Donatello Awards, Best Foreign Language Film Nomination.
-In 2000, it represented Hong Kong at the Oscar Awards for the best foreign language film.
+She also won the Best Actress Award at the Hong Kong Film Awards for the fifth time.
+The film was shortlisted in the main competition unit of Cannes Film Festival, and won the French film César Awards, the German film Laura Award and the Best Foreign Language Film award at the British Academy Film Awards and the David di Donatello Awards, where it also received a Best Foreign Language Film nomination.
+In 2000, it represented Hong Kong at the Oscar Awards for the Best Foreign Language film.